Perplexity ComputerAI agentsmultiagent AI5 min read

 On February 25, 2026, Perplexity launched Computer, a new multiagent orchestration system that the company describes as "a general-purpose digital worker" capable of reasoning, delegating, searching, building, remembering, coding, and delivering results.
 It arrives as interest in AI agents that work autonomously in the background has surged, along with concern about their safety.
 Perplexity is positioning Computer as a safer, more controllable alternative to tools like OpenClaw while harnessing more than a dozen frontier AI models to tackle complex, long-running projects.

-This article explains what Perplexity Computer is, how it works, how it compares to OpenClaw, which models it uses, and how you can access it.
+This article explains what Perplexity Computer is, how it works, how it compares to OpenClaw, which models it uses, Perplexity Computer usage limits and credits, and how you can access it.
 We draw on ZDNET's coverage of Perplexity Computer and OpenClaw and EONMSK's report on the launch.

 What is Perplexity Computer and how does it work?